tomerd/scala-xmpp/readme.txt

-THIS PROJECT IS IS IN INCUBATION
+THIS PROJECT IS IN INCUBATION

 TODO: add helpful project information here